 Building a big or small home — which one is better?

 Building a home in Australia is expensive.
 Once you figure out your budget, you must identify your priorities immediately.
 You must know the design features that you need and want — especially in the size of your home.

 Size is relative.
 The ideal size of your home is not more than you need.
-The process of knowing how much space you need involves a lot of trial and error and testing of the design brief with your architect.
+The process of knowing how much space you need involves a lot of trial and error and testing of the design brief with your designer.

 Most important factors to consider in building small homes

 When working on residential projects, our designers always consider the following:

 - Environment.
 One of our goals is to provide our clients with a sustainable home.
 We recommend doing a rigorous site analysis.
 When you do, you can design a home that suits the location.